 What if I'm not satisfied with that decision?

 Either party may appeal in accordance with University procedures.
-The University Counsel can explain the appeal procedures to you.
+The General Counsel can explain the appeal procedures to you.

 I have other questions that you haven't answered.